nxb1t/nxb1t.github.io/Threat Intelligence/magisk_modules.md

 ### Installing the module

-For convenience, I renamed the module zip to `acc_backdoor.zip` and pushed it to Downloads folder using adb.
+For convenience, I renamed the module zip to `acc_backdoored.zip` and pushed it to Downloads folder using adb.

 ![Push the module to device](/assets/img/magisk_modules/magisk_adb_push.png)